Kyun-J/FlexHybridApp-Android/README.md

 # JavaScriptInterface with Promise Return

-To return from JavastriptInterface to Promise type, @JavascriptInterface function must return one of FlexJSCall, FlexJSAction, and FlexJSAsync (Kotlin Only).
+To return from JavascriptInterface to Promise type, @JavascriptInterface function must return one of FlexJSCall, FlexJSAction, and FlexJSAsync (Kotlin Only).
 ```java
 @JavascriptInterface
 public FlexJSCall testCall(final int input) {